DeepBrainChain/AIComputingNode/README.md

 ### Step 2, Generate JSON Configuration File

-If your machine has a public IP address, please run the `host -init input` command, which will generate a configuration file named `input.json` in the same path as the program.
+If you need to deploy an Input node, please run the `host -init input` command, which will generate a configuration file named `input.json` in the same path as the program.

-If your machine does not have a public IP address, please run the `host -init worker` command, which will generate a configuration file named `worker.json` in the same path as the program.
+If you need to deploy a Worker node, please run the `host -init worker` command, which will generate a configuration file named `worker.json` in the same path as the program.

 After generating the JSON configuration file, you need to add some bootstrap nodes to the configuration file, and ensure that the open ports do not conflict and the API meets your needs.